search

 (in USD)

-Maximum leverage
+Maximum Leverage

-~29,999.99(*) 2,000 times
+~29,999.99 2,000 times

-30,000~99,999.99 1,000 times
+30,000–99,999.99 1,000 times

-100,000~ 500 times
+100,000 or more 500 times

-Exness is one of the few FX brokers that allows withdrawals and fund transfers while positions are open.
-If you wish to trade gold at the maximum leverage at all times, it is important to adjust your margin balance to $29,999.99 or less by making withdrawals or transferring funds.
-By taking advantage of Exness’s maximum leverage of 2,000:1, you can execute large trades with a small margin, but please be aware that high-leverage trading involves risks.
+Exness is one of the few FX brokers that allows withdrawals and fund transfers while holding open positions.
+If you want to trade gold at the maximum leverage at all times, it is important to adjust your margin balance to $29,999.99 or less by making withdrawals or fund transfers as needed.By taking advantage of Exness’s maximum leverage of 2,000x, you can make large trades with a small amount of margin; however, please be aware that high-leverage trading carries risks, so please exercise caution.

 note

-• Please note that Exness may impose restrictions on maximum leverage depending on the time of day.
+• Please note that Exness may impose restrictions on the maximum leverage depending on the time of day.
 For more details, please click here.

 • Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Exness Gold Minimum Margin
+Exness Gold Minimum Margin Requirement

 When trading gold on Exness, you must have funds in your account that exceed the required margin.
-The required margin for gold trading on Exness can be calculated using the following formula.
+The required margin for gold on Exness can be calculated using the following formula.

 How to Calculate the Required Margin for Exness Gold

-Market price × Lot size × Contract size ÷ Leverage
+Market Price × Lot Size × Contract Size ÷ Leverage

 The contract size refers to the amount of currency per lot; for gold (precious metals CFDs), 1 lot equals 100 oz.
 The estimated margin required to trade 1 lot of gold with 2,000x leverage on Exness is as follows (the maximum leverage for BTC/XAU is 400x).

-Exness Gold Minimum Margin Requirements (Estimates)
+Exness Gold Minimum Margin Requirements (Estimates) List

 XAU/USD